 It’s a circular walk, 5500 meters long, and it takes 2-3 hours.
 This program is a walking route in the higher area of the Park and includes a boat and shuttle train ride.

-Starting from the Entrance 2 the walk covers waterfalls and lakes of Upper area of the Park.
+Starting from Entrance 2, the walk covers waterfalls and lakes of the Upper area of the Park.
 After a short boat ride where you cross Kozjak Lake from dock P1 to P2, the footpath stretches to the higher elevations, along Burgeti, Gradinsko, Milino, Galovac and Okrugljak Lakes all the way to the edge of Proscansko Lake.
 The trail is delightful, easy to follow, featuring the beautiful Veliki, Mali Prstavac and Galovacki Buk Waterfalls.
-Once reached the edge of Proscansko Lake, you’ll find the shuttle bus stop named ST3 to get back to the Entrance 2 or Entrance 1
+Once you reach the edge of Proscansko Lake, you’ll find the shuttle bus stop named ST3 to get back to Entrance 2 or Entrance 1

 6. Programs H and F

 Starting the tour from entrance 2, you can still enjoy all the tourist programs we have listed, obviously doing them in the opposite direction.
 Program B (which comprises program A) is named F, program C remains C, while program H is practically similar to program C, differing only in the last part of the path to the Upper Lakes.
 If you see the photo below, program H starts with the shuttle train up to the stop ST3, and from here, it visits the upper lakes downhill, passing at the beginning on the opposite side to route C (E).

 Next to the ticket office at entrance 1 and next to entrance 2 there is an information centre where you can buy the map and know all the information you need to enjoy the park and get the most out of it.
 In case, there is also a currency exchange shop, a mini-market and souvenir shops.
 Click here for more information on the park, opening times and rates.

 FACILITIES IN THE PLITVICE NATIONAL PARK